TechxArtisanStudio/Openterface/docs/contributing.md

 Whether it's testing new features, providing feedback on user experience, or brainstorming innovative ideas, your input is invaluable in driving the success of Openterface Mini-KVM.

-Reach out to us and let us know how you'd like to get involved.
+Reach out to us via [email](mailto:info@techxartisan.com) or sumbit a [Google form](https://forms.gle/rwDDsMbs5pFwq7227) and let us know how you'd like to get involved.
 Together, we can make Openterface Mini-KVM the best it can be!

 Your support and contributions are what make Openterface Mini-KVM thrive.
 Thank you for being part of our journey towards excellence! 🚀